mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 end
 ```

-## T14: Get the data and set model parameters
+## T14: Get the data and set model parameters (could be worked on concurrently with T15)

 The real model runs, I like to keep in a folder called `code/scripts/`; there create a file which will contain the data-downloading codes, say `breithorn-get-data.*`.
 This should
 - setup the folders for the data and results